ShabbirHasan1/quilkin/docs/src/services/udp.md

 A session represents ongoing communication flow between a client on a [Local Port] and an [Endpoint].

-Quilkin uses the "Session" concept to track traffic flowing through the proxy between any client-server pair.
+Quilkin uses the "Session" concept to track traffic flowing through Quilkin between any client-server pair.
 A Session serves the same purpose, and can be thought of as a lightweight version of a `TCP` session in that, while a TCP session requires a protocol to establish and teardown: